JoannickGardize/SharkECS/README.md

 # SharkECS

+*Prototype state, may drastically change other time.*

-Entity Component System implementation focused on performance, ease of use, and flexibility, inspired by the popular [artemis-odb](https://github.com/junkdog/artemis-odb) framework.
+SharkECS is an Entity-Component-System implementation focused on performance, ease of use, and flexibility.

 The specificity of SharkECS regarding to other ECS frameworks is that all possible entity composition and mutation must be declared first.
 In this way, performance is easily optimized.

 ## Terminology

 - **Entity**: an entity is something made of components.
 Entities by themselves are just an integer identifier.
 Entity creation, deletion, and mutation operations are made via the [EntityManager](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/EntityManager.java).
 Note that entity IDs are not unique other time.
-- **Component**: Components are data holders representing something some entities are made of (position, body, health, AI, sprite...).
+- **Component**: components are data holders representing something some entities are made of (position, body, health, AI, sprite...).
 Components are accessed via [ComponentMappers](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/ComponentMapper.java).
 - **Archetype**: an [Archetype](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Archetype.java) is a declaration of component composition used to create entities at runtime.
 - **Transmutation**: a [Transmutation](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Transmutation.java) is the declaration of a possible mutation operation from an Archetype to another one at runtime.
 - **Aspect:** [Aspects](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Aspect.java) represents a group of possible entity composition (of component), Aspect declaration is made via annotation on classes implementing [Subscriber](https://github.com/JoannickGardize/SharkECS/blob/main/src/main/java/com/sharkecs/Subscriber.java).